 - Negotiating during a merger, acquisition, or sale of your business

-What to do with YOUR P&L STATEMENT
+What to do with YOUR PROFIT AND LOSS STATEMENT

 “Gross margin is money left after subtracting the cost of the goods sold from the net sales and can be a dollar value (gross profit) or a percentage value.